“Without the right tools, little is possible. With the right ones, everything is.”

 I’m changed (and grateful) because of my blog

 The people I meet.
 The passion I have.
 The way I can help people.
 My belief of what’s possible.
 The experiences I have.
 The life I live.
+The community all of you have helped create here.

 All of it, and I do mean all of it, has changed as a result of my blog.
 It changed because I decided to put some of my ideas up on the web a few years ago.